wildfish/django-dashboards/docs/dashboards/howto/templates.rst

 Templates & Styles
 ==================

-Wildcoeus comes with a set of default templates and styles but these can be easily customised to fit your needs.
+django-dashboards comes with a set of default templates and styles but these can be easily customised to fit your needs.

 Design
 ------

-Wildcoeus comes with a default css stylesheet which includes a grid layout as well as basic styling for each component.
+django-dashboards comes with a default css stylesheet which includes a grid layout as well as basic styling for each component.

 .. image:: _images/templates_style.png